 Starvation is a serious condition and will produce recognizable symptoms.
 It will impact behavior by causing irritability and lethargy.
 Food deprivation will impact the body with obvious symptoms of starvation, such as a gaunt body, muscle atrophy, bloated stomach, dizziness, swelling in the extremities, constant chilliness, and unhealthy gums, teeth, hair, nails, and skin.
-Less obvious symptoms of starvation are poor wound healing, prolonged infections, pain associated with gall stones, and aberrant or absent menstrual cycles in women.
+Less obvious symptoms are poor wound healing, prolonged infections, pain associated with gall stones, and aberrant or absent menstrual cycles in women.

 After several days of starvation, physiological symptoms will begin to appear as the cardiovascular system becomes impaired by the lack of vitamins and minerals and dropping blood pressure.
 Decreased blood pressure will reduce circulation and make the person feel cold in situations where others are not cold and have cold hands and feet.
 Starving people may also complain of dizziness, appear lightheaded upon standing, or faint.
 Diminished circulation will eventually cause the hands, feet, and ankles to swell.

-Prolonged malnourishment will begin to physically impact the body with obvious symptoms of starvation.
+Prolonged malnourishment will begin to physically impact the body with obvious symptoms.
 The undernourished person will become extremely thin, bones will protrude through the skin, muscles will waste away, and the belly may become distended.
 Other symptoms of starvation are dry, scaly skin, slow-growing nails that split or break easily and limp, thin hair.
 In addition, gums will bleed easily and teeth will become severely decayed.

 There are also several less obvious symptoms of starvation.
 Wound healing and immune responses in a famished body is a low physiological priority, so you may see sluggish wound healing, persistent skin sores or rashes, and long-lasting infections.
 The rapid weight loss that accompanies starvation can produce gall stones and the symptoms associated with gall stones, such as pain in the right shoulder, back, on the top right side of the belly, and near the breastbone.
 Malnourished people with gall stones will frequently touch, press, or rub these areas.
 Protracted malnourishment may cause irregular or absent menstrual cycles in women.